‘Dateline’ ‘Haunting’ Episode Revisits Anthony Garcia Murder Case

 Garcia’s meanderings didn’t end there.
 In 2010, he moved to Terra Haute, Indiana, where he obtained a temporary medical license as a doctor at a federal prison.
 In 2012, he applied for a permanent license.
 However, based on an unflattering letter from Dr. Roger Brumback, Garcia was denied by the Indiana Professional Licensing Agency.
 He was turned down again in fall 2012.

 Meanwhile, Dr. William Hunter appeared in an episode of America’s Most Wanted about the 2008 killings.
-Months later, the Brumback’s were killed.
+Months later, the Brumbacks were killed.

 The haunting similarities between the killings were beginning to emerge.
 Police had their suspect when they learned that on March 8, 2013, Garcia purchased a.9mm Smith & Wesson SD 9, and that a clip for a.9mm Smith & Wesson SD 9 was found at the Brumback murder scene.